 - 1a.
 What is your understanding of high blood pressure and why it requires treatment?
 (Give the patient a moment to answer- and then provide the relevant information as needed). - Your heart pumps blood through the arteries in your body.
 Your blood pressure is the force of blood against your artery walls as your heart contracts and relaxes.
 A blood pressure reading has 2 numbers, for example 130/80.
 The top number is the force of blood against your artery walls when your heart contracts.
 The lower number is the force when your heart relaxes. - Prolonged high blood pressure damages your arteries and increases your risk of heart attack, stroke and dementia.
-If you keep your blood pressure within the normal range with treatment and a healthy lifestyle, the risk is much lower. - It is important to check your blood pressure regularly and take action if it is high to prevent further complications.
-You can watch a helpful video about high blood pressure from the British Heart Foundation (BHF).
-The website also has a lot of other useful information on blood pressure.
-I will send you a link to it: https://www.bhf.org.uk/informationsupport/risk-factors/high-blood-pressure - Normal blood pressure for adults aged under 80 years is below 135/85 mmHg. - Normal blood pressure for adults aged 80 years and over is below 145/85 mmHg.
+If you keep your blood pressure within the normal range with treatment and a healthy lifestyle, the risk is much lower. - We will discuss blood pressure machines and more information about how to take your blood pressure a bit later in the conversation. - See section 4 for more information on high blood pressure